 WBIT 3110.
 Systems Analysis and Design (3-0-3) Prerequisites: WBIT 1310 and WBIT 2000 with a grade of "C" or better.
 This course introduces the fundamental principles of the design and analysis of IT applications.
 In this course, students will learn to apply the tools and techniques commonly used by systems analysts to build and document IT applications.
 Classical and structured tools for describing data flow, data structure, process flow, file design, input and output design, and program specification will be studied, as will object-oriented techniques.

 WBIT 3200.
-Database Design, Development and Deployment (3-0-3) Prerequisite: WBIT 2311 with a grade of C or better.
-Classes may be taken concurrently.
+Database Design, Development and Deployment (3-0-3) Prerequisite or Corequisite: WBIT 2311 with a grade of C or better.
 This is an advanced course in database design, development and deployment.
 Course emphasizes database design drawing distinctions between data modeling and process modeling using various modeling techniques including Entity-Relationship Modeling, Object Modeling and Data Flow Diagramming; database development using the relational model, normalization, and SQL; database deployment including control mechanisms, forms, reports, menus and web interfaces.
 Additional topics include procedures, functions, packages and triggers.
 Students will design, create and process a database to demonstrate competency in the course content.

 WBIT 3400.
 Introduction to Digital Media (3-0-3) Prerequisite: WBIT 1100 with a grade of C or better.
 This course covers the basic design principles and tools for creating and editing digital media elements.
 Examples of these elements include graphics, animation, audio, video, virtual space and simulation.